vcsjones/vcsjones.dev/_posts/2017-07-05-subject-interface-packages.md

 ---
 layout: post
 title:  "Subject Interface Packages"
-date:   2017-07-05 15:00:00 -0400
+date:   2017-08-05 20:00:00 -0400
 categories: Security
 hide: true
 ---

-I tend to monkey around with Authenticode a lot.
-While I have a few [criticisms][1] of it, my outlook for it is positive and I think there are thing coming that will make it [even better][2].

-An often overlooked feature of Authenticode is its extensibility.
-Did you know, for example, that you can extend Authenticode to allow it to sign and verify a file format of your choosing?
-Or that the ability to do this goes all the way back to Windows XP?

-It's not an often needed feature.
-After all, Authenticode already covers the big formats needed, such as EXE, MSI, etc. Extending Authenticode in such a way has limited practicality, especially because it requires software to be installed on the machine to make it work.
-Even then, the documentation for such a thing is sparse, and examples don't seem to exist.

-This is a long post that is going to attempt to explain how to do this, and it all starts with Subject Interface Packages, or SIP for short.
+Authenticode continues to be an area of interest for me, and the surprisingly little documentation around some of its features remains an issue for others.
+Authenticode is interesting because it can sign a variety of formats.
+Executables and libraries (PE files), MSI installers, CAB files, and more recently APPX packages, which are used to distribute things in the Windows Store.

+The Authenticode process has seemingly simple process of creating a canonical digest of the file, signing it, and embedding the signature in the file.
+This simple task requires Authenticode to actually understand the file format.
+Take an executable as an example.
+Authenticode must first create a digest of this file.
+However, it cannot do so by simply hashing the whole file.
+It must be intelligent to ignore certain parts of the file, including where the signature itself will go.
+When it comes time to validate the signature, the Authenticode process will first validate that the signature on the embedded hash is correct, then re-hash the file and compare the hashes.
+If during the re-hash process it were to include the embedded signature, then the hashes would not be equal.

+Authenticode must further be smart enough to understand how to embed the signature in a file that doesn't corrupt the file itself.
+PE files have specific regions for placing digital signatures called the *certificate* section.
+Finally, Authenticode must be able to do this for every file type that it can sign.

+Now if I were a good software architect, I would design the Windows components of Authenticode to create an abstraction over understanding file types.
+Perhaps something like the bridge pattern in software design.
+Fortunately for us, we do have something like the bridge pattern between the signing and understanding a file's format: Subject Interface Packages.

+Subject Interface Packages, or "SIP" (referred to as such going forward), are a way to extend the types of files that Authenticode can understand how to sign and verify.
+Windows uses SIPs internally for its own file formats, but it's actually something anyone can use.

 If you can develop a SIP, then you can teach Authenticode new file formats, including giving `signtool` the knowledge to sign a file, and Explorer the ability to show the "Digital Signatures" tab on a file.

 To help make this a bit more digestible, I included a fully-functioning SIP for signing PNG files over [on GitHub][3].